hoax-killer/phd-assets/README.md

 This repository is intended to distribute high-quality photographs that were released as part of the PhD Dissertation of [Arvind Narayanan](https://arvindn.com).
 They can be found in Appendix B of the dissertation.
 The title of his dissertation is _"A Comprehensive Examination of Emerging 5G Services: Challenges and Opportunities"_.

 Each photograph presented in Appendix B is assigned a 4-character alpha-numeric code that acts as the identifier.
-Use this identifier to find the corresponding high quality JPEG photograph in the `media` folder of this repository.
-RAW source files (@ 60MP) for certain photographs is available upon request details of which are followed next.
+This identifier can be used to find the corresponding high quality JPEG photograph in the `media` folder of this repository.
+RAW source files (@ 60MP) for certain photographs is available upon request.

 # RAW Source Files
 RAW source files for the following photograph identifiers are available upon request.